 The Epson HX-20 was simply revolutionary.
 A light computer, equipped with a LCD display capable of displaying text on 4 rows and graphics on a matrix of 120×32 pixel.

-On the right side was possible to install a microcassette unit, such as voice recorders so dear to journalists and students of the times, on which it to store data and programs, while on the left side, it had a dot matrix microprinter, in all respects similar to those mounted on the office calculators or on cash registers, also modern ones.
+On the right side was possible to install a microcassette unit, such as voice recorders so dear to journalists and students of the time, on which it was possible to store data and programs, while on the left side, it had a dot matrix microprinter, in all respects similar to those mounted on the office calculators or on cash registers, also modern ones.
 The Epson HX-20's printer was capable of printing up to 17 characters per second. 🙂

 Weighed only 1,6 Kg, was as big as an A4 sheet, and was supplied in a handy hard case, which served as a protective shell and carry bag.
 Furthermore, it provided a mechanical keyboard, of high quality, coming with a pleasing touch and well-matched colors.